Taekwondo

 How does a taekwondo match start and end?

-The match is won by the fighter who knocks their opponent out or who has the greater number of points at the end of three rounds (3 x 2 minutes, with a 1-minute break between rounds).
+The match is won by the fighter who knocks out their opponent or has the greater number of points at the end of three rounds (3 x 2 minutes, with a 1-minute break between rounds).
 Over those six minutes of fighting, strategy, stamina, and composure are tested under intense pressure.
-If the match is a draw, a golden point round is fought, with the fighter to land the first scoring point declared the winner, creating a sudden-death scenario where one precise action can determine the outcome.
+If the match is a draw, a golden-point round is fought, with the fighter who lands the first scoring point declared the winner, creating a sudden-death scenario where a single precise action can determine the outcome.

 What are the permitted techniques to score in taekwondo?